 Similarly, anchovies come as fillets packed in oil or whole, dry and salted.
 Again, the salted variety has finer taste and texture, but the most commonly found oil-packed kind are fine to be use here.
 The salt variety, which can be found in better Italian delis, should be rinsed well and filleted by hand, which is actually very easy to do.
 You can literally just pull the fillets off the center bone with your hands, under gently running water.

-Salsa verde has a fair number of variations.
+Green sauce has a fair number of variations.
 It is not uncommon to mix in some crustless bread or the yolk of a hard-boiled egg to thicken the sauce.
 Personally, I like it unthickened, but since you’re making eggs anyway you can always make one extra and add the yolk to the sauce if you like.
 I also go very easy on the vinegar, and often I don’t use any, especially if I’m using capers and/or cornichons, which already add enough acidity for me.
 Anyway, take the ingredients and measurements as a guide, and feel free to vary them as you like.
-This sauce is very customizable.
+Green sauce is very customizable.
 That’s the beauty of it.